Subprime mortgage crisis: Homeowner speculation

 One 2017 NBER study argued that real estate investors (i.e., those owning 2+ homes) were more to blame for the crisis than subprime borrowers: "The rise in mortgage defaults during the crisis was concentrated in the middle of the credit score distribution, and mostly attributable to real estate investors" and that "credit growth between 2001 and 2007 was concentrated in the prime segment, and debt to high-risk [subprime] borrowers was virtually constant for all debt categories during this period."
 The authors argued that this investor-driven narrative was more accurate than blaming the crisis on lower-income, subprime borrowers.
 A 2011 Fed study had a similar finding: "In states that experienced the largest housing booms and busts, at the peak of the market almost half of purchase mortgage originations were associated with investors.
 In part by apparently misreporting their intentions to occupy the property, investors took on more leverage, contributing to higher rates of default."
 The Fed study reported that mortgage originations to investors rose from 25% in 2000 to 45% in 2006, for Arizona, California, Florida, and Nevada overall, where housing price increases during the bubble (and declines in the bust) were most pronounced.
 In these states, investor delinquency rose from around 15% in 2000 to over 35% in 2007 and 2008.

-Nicole Gelinas of the Manhattan Institute described the negative consequences of not adjusting tax and mortgage policies to the shifting treatment of a home from conservative inflation hedge to speculative investment.
 Economist Robert Shiller argued that speculative bubbles are fueled by "contagious optimism, seemingly impervious to facts, that often takes hold when prices are rising.
 Bubbles are primarily social phenomena; until we understand and address the psychology that fuels them, they're going to keep forming."
 Keynesian economist Hyman Minsky described how speculative borrowing contributed to rising debt and an eventual collapse of asset values.